Uninett/Howitz/docs/source/endpoints-components.rst

 only one.
 If only one we must show an actual form, if two we can have one endpoint for state and one for comment.

-Is every change a new history line or can history be altered?
+Every change is a new history line.

+On successful post, (server) refetch whole event and history.

 Linked to by:

 * /<id>/
-* /<id>/history/